UAV - Chapter 9

 Kate walked confidently along the building.
 No one paid them more than a passing glance.
 A few saw Lyle's bruised eye and stared longer, but no one seemed to recognize him.

 They made it through the crowd, and Kate directed him toward the back lot of cars.
-As soon as they were hidden behind some brush she stripped the officer’s clothes off.
+The parking lot was mostly empty, vehicles abandoned as their owners watched the spectacle.
+As soon as they were hidden behind some brush she stripped the officer's clothes off.
 She found an open car and tossed the shirt inside, then the pants.
-Lyle did the same.

 "What if someone comes by and asks what we're doing?"